 - Dec 08, 2017

 EDF Renewable Energy has signed an agreement to supply Google with 200 megawatts of wind energy generated from the new Glaciers Edge Wind Project in Iowa.
 The wind farm will raise EDF RE’s Iowa wind project development portfolio to 1.1 gigawatts.

 “The strong U.S. wind market relies in part on America’s corporate sector and companies like Google, who through the purchase of wind energy demonstrate leadership in the drive for a low-carbon economy.
-Their commitment allows Glaciers Edge to proceed, providing an economic boost to the Iowa economy, through new construction and operations jobs, expanded tax base, and recurring, long-term income for participating landowners,” Dai Owen, director, Power Marketing for EDF RE, said in prepared remarks.
+Their commitment allows Glaciers Edge to proceed, providing an economic boost to the Iowa economy, through new construction and operations jobs, an expanded tax base, and recurring, long-term income for participating landowners,” Dai Owen, director of power marketing for EDF RE, said in prepared remarks.

 “Renewables from projects like Glaciers Edge bring value to our business as we scale and accelerate investment in the communities where we operate,” added Gary Demasi, Google’s director of global infrastructure.
 “With solar and wind declining dramatically in cost and propelling significant employment growth, the transition to clean energy is driving unprecedented economic opportunity—and doing so faster than we ever anticipated.”